-In November 2006 we elected to exercise our right to seek indemnification and made a claim seeking the return of all 6,400,000 shares of common stock held in escrow.
-We cannot say at this time whether or not our claim will be completely or partially successful, if at all.
-It is possible that we will not be able to achieve the return of any of the shares held in escrow.
+We are currently in negotiations with representatives of the EnviroSystems preferred stockholders and all parties to the negotiations are hoping to reach an amicable resolution.
+We have not set a time frame for the conclusion of the negotiations and cannot say when the negotiations will be concluded.
+Further, we cannot say at this time whether or not our claim will be completely or partially successful, if at all, or when, if ever, the 6,400,000 shares of common stock held in escrow will be released from escrow, and, if released, the amount to be released.
+It is possible that we will not be able to achieve the return of any of the 6,400,000 shares held in escrow.
+Pursuant to the terms of the Escrow and Lock-Up Agreement, the 6,400,000 shares of common stock will remain in escrow until the parties deliver the escrow agent a settlement agreement directing the release of the shares or the escrow agent receives a non-appealable court order directing how the shares should be released.
 In the event that our claim is successful and we receive a return all or a portion of the 6,400,000 shares, we intend to hold such shares as treasury shares, and if necessary, to file a post-effective amendment to de-register all of such shares returned to us.